How to Set Axis Limits in ggplot2

 Set y-axis limits in ggplot2

-#create scatterplot with y-axis lower limit at 2
+# Create scatterplot setting only the Y-axis lower limit at 2

 ggplot(mtcars, aes(mpg, wt)) +